wilsonliaows/docs/developing-connectors/http.md

 *Configuring webhook trigger with the event name and empty payload example*

 #### Setting up the Eventbrite webhook
-In Eventbrite, navigate to Account Settings > Webhooks to add a webhook.
+In Eventbrite, navigate to *Account Settings* > *Webhooks* to add a webhook.
 Input the payload URL obtained from Workato, and select the event you wish to monitor (‘All events’ is also available as an option).
-You can see that you’re able to select a variety of events to listen to and trigger upon, but in this case we just want to monitor new order for our Christmas Marathon even
+You can see that you’re able to select a variety of events to listen to and trigger upon, but in this case we just want to monitor new order for our Christmas Marathon event.

 ![Configuring Web Hook](/assets/images/http/creating-a-webhook.png)
 *Creating webhook to monitor new orders placed in Eventbrite*